jeba-tech/jeba-tech/README.md

-# Hi there 👋, My name is JEBA FAWJIA.
+#                                                      My name is JEBA FAWJIA.
-## ---Studying BSc in Computer Science and Engineering at American International University Bangladesh
+###Studying BSc in Computer Science and Engineering at American International University Bangladesh

 <h2>🟤About Me :</h2><br>
 Currently, I'm studying at American International University -Bangladesh in Computer Science and Engineering.
 I am very passionate about programming and software development.